History & Traditions

-Historically, the university is one of the first 20 Catholic universities and the first Franciscan college to be founded in the United States.
-It is also one the first Catholic universities to become co-educational in the United States.
+Saint Francis University is one of the first 20 Catholic universities and the first Franciscan college to be founded in the United States.
+It is also one of the first Catholic universities to become co-educational in the United States.